gmc-code/PC-app-development/docs/tkinter_basics/tkinter_geometry_pack.rst

 --------------------

 | Pack is responsive to window size changes.
-| By default, the pack geometry manager places widgets in one direction vertically from top to bottom.
+| By default, the pack geometry manager places widgets vertically from top to bottom.

 .. py:function:: widget.pack()

-    | Use **pack()** method to pack a widget in one direction vertically from top to bottom.
+    | Use **pack()** method to pack a widgets vertically from top to bottom.
     | e.g. widget.pack()

 ----